openshift/enhancements/enhancements/machine-api/control-plane-set.md

 ## Motivation

-As OpenShift adoption increases and our managed services offerings become more popular, the manual effort required to scale Control Plane Machines as clusters grow or shrink is becoming a significant drain on the OpenShift Dedicated team.
+As OpenShift adoption increases and our managed services offerings become more popular, the manual effort required to scale Control Plane Machines as clusters grow or shrink is becoming a significant drain on the SRE Platform team managing OpenShift Dedicated (OSD), Red Hat OpenShift on AWS (ROSA), and Azure Red Hat OpenShift (ARO).

 The procedure to resize a Control Plane today is lengthy and very involved.
 It takes a significant amount of time for an OpenShift expert to perform.
 We also document this process for our end users, however due to the complexity of the